How to Eat Healthy While Traveling

 It can be hard to find healthy snacks on the road, whether you’re on a road trip stopping at a gas station or looking for something decent at the airport.
-I always bring healthy snacks with me because there’s nothing worse than eating something bad just because it is your only option.
+To eat healthy while traveling you should come prepared.
+I always bring snacks with me because there’s nothing worse than eating something bad just because it is your only option.

 Things I often bring with me:

 Dried fruit — goji berries aren’t the most delicious thing on earth but they boost your immune system, contain antioxidants, are anti-inflammatory, and are easy to travel with!